phsophea101/pattern-generator/README.md

 generate {package} {module} {pattern} {data-mapper}
 ```
 Example:
-juts type generate and following the instuction or \n
+juts type generate and following the instuction or <br>
 pattern is "mvc", package is "com.wingmoney.inventory", module is "deportment" and data mapper is "mongo"
 ```sh
 generate